Skip to content

 }

-After changing paths or rebuilding, reload the editor window so it starts a new language-server process:
+After changing paths or reinstalling, reload the editor window so it starts a new language-server process:

 1. Run Incan: Doctor from the command palette and check the Incan output channel.